salsan/customizechessboard/README.md

-# Customize Lichess
+# Customize ChessBoard

-Customize Lichess is a Tampermonkey user script, and custom your experince on Lichess.org
+Customize ChessBoard is a Tampermonkey user script, and custom your chessboard on internet chess server ( like  [Lichess.org](https://lichess.org/) and [Chess.com](https://www.chess.com/home) )

 # Installation

 Install the Chrome/Firefox plugin Tampermonkey